waynetwork/Cryptogeeks_PoC/README.md

-# Waitlist
+# Way Network Proof of Concept: cryptogeeks.berlin

-This is the Waitlist web app.
+This is the cryptogeeks.berlin dapp.

 ## Setup